whitelunarium/pages_fork/hacks/digital famine/ai/submodule_2.md

 - Give context

 ✅ Good: “I’m a high school student.
-Can you explain the basic principles of quantum physics in simple terms?”
+Can you explain the basic principles of plant biology in simple terms?”

-❌ Bad: “Explain quantum physics.”
+❌ Bad: “Explain biology.”